rahmatmamat1/Notes/Data Science/Machine Learning/Classification Evaluation Metrics.md

 	$$Accuracy = \frac{TP + TN}{TP + TN + FP + FN}$$
 	where $TP$ = true positives, $TN$ = true negatives, $FP$ = false positives, $FN$ = false negatives.

 2. **Precision**: Precision is the proportion of true positives (correctly predicted positive samples) among all samples that are predicted as positive.
 It measures the ability of the classifier to avoid false positives.
-It is calculated by dividing the number of true positives by the sum of true positives and false positives.$$Precision = \frac{TP}{TP + FP}$$
+It is calculated by dividing the number of true positives by the sum of true positives and false positives.
+	$$Precision = \frac{TP}{TP + FP}$$
 3. **Recall** (Sensitivity): Recall is the proportion of true positives among all actual positive samples in the dataset.
 It measures the ability of the classifier to detect positive samples.
-It is calculated by dividing the number of true positives by the sum of true positives and false negatives.$$Recall = Sensitivity = \frac{TP}{TP + FN}$$
+It is calculated by dividing the number of true positives by the sum of true positives and false negatives.
+	$$Recall = Sensitivity = \frac{TP}{TP + FN}$$
 4. **F1 Score**: The F1 score is the harmonic mean of precision and recall.
-It combines both precision and recall into a single metric.$$F1 Score = 2 \cdot \frac{Precision \cdot Recall}{Precision + Recall}$$
+It combines both precision and recall into a single metric.
+	$$F1 Score = 2 \cdot \frac{Precision \cdot Recall}{Precision + Recall}$$
 5. **ROC AUC**: The ROC (Receiver Operating Characteristic) curve is a plot of the true positive rate against the false positive rate at various threshold settings.
 AUC (Area Under the Curve) is the area under the ROC curve.
 It measures the ability of the classifier to distinguish between positive and negative samples.
-Higher AUC values indicate better classifier performance.$$ROC AUC = \int_{0}^{1} TPR(FPR^{-1}(t)) ,dt$$ where $TPR$ = true positive rate (i.e., recall), $FPR$ = false positive rate.
+Higher AUC values indicate better classifier performance.
+	$$ROC AUC = \int_{0}^{1} TPR(FPR^{-1}(t)) ,dt$$
+	where $TPR$ = true positive rate (i.e., recall), $FPR$ = false positive rate.

-7. **Confusion Matrix**: A confusion matrix is a table that shows the number of true positives, false positives, true negatives, and false negatives for a classifier.
+6. **Confusion Matrix**: A confusion matrix is a table that shows the number of true positives, false positives, true negatives, and false negatives for a classifier.
 It provides a detailed breakdown of the classifier's performance.
 	![[Pasted image 20230309110026.png]]

 9.  **Specificity**: Specificity is the proportion of true negatives among all actual negative samples in the dataset.
 It measures the ability of the classifier to detect negative samples.
-It is calculated by dividing the number of true negatives by the sum of true negatives and false positives.$$Specificity = \frac{TN}{TN + FP}$$
+It is calculated by dividing the number of true negatives by the sum of true negatives and false positives.
+	$$Specificity = \frac{TN}{TN + FP}$$
 10.  **Cohen's Kappa**: Cohen's kappa is a measure of the agreement between two annotators or between an annotator and a classifier.
 It takes into account the possibility of agreement occurring by chance.
-It is calculated as (observed agreement - expected agreement) / (1 - expected agreement).$$\kappa = \frac{p_o - p_e}{1 - p_e}$$ where $p_o$ = observed agreement, $p_e$ = expected agreement.
+It is calculated as (observed agreement - expected agreement) / (1 - expected agreement).
+	$$\kappa = \frac{p_o - p_e}{1 - p_e}$$
+	where $p_o$ = observed agreement, $p_e$ = expected agreement.

 These metrics can help you evaluate the performance of your classification model and identify areas where it needs improvement.